Hand Expression of Breast Milk

 - Looking at your baby or a picture of him/her will help with milk letdown.

-Hand expressing breast milk more frequently rather than longer periods at a time will be easier in the beginning.
+- Hand expressing breast milk more frequently, rather than more extended periods at a time will be easier in the beginning.